kleinee/jns/README.md

 ```
 * To increase the size of swap_file to 2048MB open `/etc/dphys-swapfile` and change `CONF_SWAPSIZE=100` to `CONF_SWAPSIZE=2048`

-* Upon saving te file the service needs to be stopped and started for the change to take effect.
+* Upon saving the file the service needs to be stopped and started for the change to take effect.
 Just run:

 ```bash
 sudo /etc/init.d/dphys-swapfile stop